top of page

 Rehearsal: And just as actors perform, they must first rehearse.
 Note that rehearsal is not the same as practice… can you think of the differences?

-Observation: In order to help clients improve their communication, the coach needs to first observe them in action.
+Observation: In order to help learners improve their communication, the teacher or coach needs to first observe them in action.

 Organization: Rehearsal and subsequent performance would not be possible without organizing the content of what we want to communicate.

-Feedback: The coach’s feedback on the client’s performance is paramount in identifying which areas to work on to improve communication.
+Feedback: The teacher or coach’s feedback on the learner’s performance is paramount in identifying which areas to work on to improve communication.

-Here is an overview of how I use the method with my coaching clients in a typical session:
+Here is an overview of how I use the method with my learners in a typical session:

-1. I observe the client in a real-life or simulated communicative situation.
-This will entail taking notes on all elements that enhance or interfere with communication of the message: from language issues (divided into pronunciation, vocabulary and grammar… what do you think is their order of importance?
-Why?) to the impression made on the listener.
-Clearly, this can become quite personal for the client, which is why one-to-one coaching allows for more sensitive areas to be addressed, while group coaching will focus more on generic issues.
-Note that this stage may involve me interrupting the client during their communication to suggest an improvement or not, depending on our pre-established aims.
+1. I observe the learner in a real-life or simulated communicative situation (the latter is more common as a speaking activity in the classroom).
+This will entail taking notes on all elements that enhance or interfere with communication of the message: from language issues (divided into pronunciation, vocabulary and grammar) to the impression made on the listener.
+Clearly, this can become quite personal for the learner, which is why one-to-one sessions allow for more sensitive areas to be addressed, while group teaching and coaching will focus more on generic issues, and the learner can receive more personal feedback in writing or a brief 1-to-1.

-2. I will give my client feedback, which will both praise their strengths and offer constructive ideas to work on any weaknesses.
-This feedback is extremely detailed and based on exactly what clients have said/how they have performed during the real-life or simulated communicative situation.
-It is a very interactive process, with the client fully immersed in it: learning new language, trying out challenging new sounds or other phonological aspects of language, asking questions, confirming or rejecting hypotheses about language, creating new ones…
+2. I will give my learners feedback, which will both praise their strengths and offer constructive ideas to work on any weaknesses.
+This feedback is extremely detailed and based on exactly what learners have said/how they have performed during the real-life or simulated communicative situation.
+It is a very interactive process, with the learners fully immersed in it: learning new language, trying out challenging new sounds or other phonological aspects of language, asking questions, confirming or rejecting hypotheses about language, creating new ones…

-3. Together, the coach and client will design rehearsal sentences to work on those precise elements that have emerged from the observation and feedback process.
+3. Together, the teacher or coach and learners will design rehearsal sentences to work on those precise elements that have emerged from the observation and feedback process.
 How this is done is key to the success of the process.

-The language coach must have an extensive knowledge of language, language learning, and communication strategies and tools, to name just a few aspects, as these will form the basis of what the client takes away to help them do the work inherent in improving their communication.
-In other words, the main work is done by the client outside the session, and sessions are used to collect material for the client to work on and discuss the best ways for them to do this.
+The language teacher or coach must have an extensive knowledge of language, language learning and communication strategies and tools, to name just a few aspects, as these will form the basis of what the learners take away to help them do the work inherent in improving their communication.
+In other words, learners rehearse outside class, and classes or sessions are used to collect material for learners to work on and discuss the best ways for them to do this.

 Comments